-During the third quarter of fiscal 2017, we implemented a restructuring program ("Restructuring Plan") with the purpose of reducing costs and assisting in restoring SeaChange to profitability and positive cash flow.
+During the third quarter of fiscal 2017, we implemented a restructuring program (the "2017 Restructuring Program") with the purpose of reducing costs and assisting in restoring SeaChange to profitability and positive cash flow.
 This program included measures intended to allow the Company to more efficiently operate in a leaner, more direct cost structure.
 These measures included reductions in workforce, consolidation of facilities, transfers of certain business processes to lower cost regions and reduction in third-party service costs.
 The Restructuring Plan was substantially complete as of January 31, 2018.
 However, we incurred a small charge for employee-related benefits during the first quarter of fiscal 2019 and reversed any remaining estimates to severance and other restructuring charges in our consolidated statements of operations and comprehensive loss in April 2018.
-Since its implementation, we recognized \$7.1 million in restructuring charges related to the Restructuring Plan.
+Since its implementation, we recognized \$7.1 million in restructuring charges related to the 2017 Restructuring Program.

-In September 2018, in order to return the Company to profitability by the end of fiscal 2019, we announced that we are implementing cost-savings actions during the third quarter of fiscal 2019 for our worldwide operations with the implementation of a restructuring program.
-The primary element of this program will be staff reductions across all of our functions and geographic areas and we expect the program to be completed by the end of the third quarter of fiscal 2019.
-Annualized cost savings will be approximately \$6 million once completed and other restructuring and severance charges will be approximately \$1 million.
+In September 2018, in order to return the Company to profitability by the end of fiscal 2019, we announced that we implemented further cost-savings actions during the third quarter of fiscal 2019 (the "2019 Restructuring Program").
+The primary element of this restructuring program was staff reductions across all of our functions and geographic areas and we expect the program to be completed by the end of fiscal 2019.
+Annualized cost savings are expected to be approximately \$6 million once completed and other restructuring and severance charges are expected to be approximately \$1 million.